 BIST is a selective school, and the application procedure includes assessment tests in non-verbal reasoning and English (including reading and comprehension) and an interview.

-The school offers scholarships to all students aged six to 18 years for excellence in academia, sport, music and drama.
+The school offers scholarships to all students aged 6 to 18 years for excellence in academia, sport, music, and drama.